ffwff/hana/DOCUMENTATION.md

 Record::keys(a) // => ["key"] (gets all keys in record)
 ```

+Records can embed a custom `native_field` containing pointers to user defined data.
+The native fields
+can not be accessed from the hana language, it can only be accessed through using native functions.

 ### Arrays

 Arrays in Hana are dynamic arrays.
 You can declare arrays like this: